Back to Vivint Guides

 • Router firmware update changed WiFi settings

-• Too many devices connected to same WiFi network
+• Too many devices on the same WiFi network

 Most fixes happen in the first 3 steps.